EngyNasr/MSE-Benchmark/README.md

 ### 2nd Test Case: MaterialInformation - MatOnto
  - This test case is a bigger scale version of the 1st test case in terms of the number entities, but not in terms of the variety of logical relations, it only consists of the equivalence (=) logical relation.
- - Both of the ontologies included in the test case are domain specific ontologies, MatOnto bases on the BFO as its upper level ontology however, MaterialInformation ontology has no base of any formal (upper leverl ontology) ontology.
+ - Both of the ontologies included in the test case are domain specific ontologies, MatOnto bases on the BFO as its upper level ontology.
+However, MaterialInformation has no base in terms of upper level ontology.
  - This test case is a typical practice if two MSE domain ontologies are decided to be merged in one ontology to see how far the ontology matchers will get alignments of ontologies’ classes of the same domain, and how the ontology matchers will help in improving interoperability between these two ontologies due to the difference of usage of the formal ontologies.

 ### 3rd Test Case: EMMO - MaterialInformation